Marine Munition Data Compilation – Germany

 Ulf Graewe, IOW

-Video shows TNT concentration in the near bottom layer for the year 2018.
+The video at https://www.youtube.com/watch?v=cvrD8027izU shows TNT concentration in the near bottom layer for the year 2018.
 Please note the non-linear color coding.

 Announcement - CONMAR at the Marine Environment Symposium from 9-10.05.2023 in Hamburg

-*Hamburg 9.-10.
+*Hamburg, 9.-10.
 May 2023

 Every year, the Federal Maritime and Hydrographic Agency organizes the Marine Environment Symposium in Hamburg in cooperation with the Federal Environment Agency and the Federal Agency for Nature Conservation on behalf of the Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection.
 In 2023, the focus will be on the state of the North Sea and the Baltic Sea and other current topics such as offshore wind energy, underwater noise as well as munitions in the sea.
 CONMAR will be represented again this year with presentations and posters on the latest findings on the topic of munitions in the sea (here for the program).